The worst is over: Sunny days on the horizon

 While the northern reaches of Washington were enjoying relatively dry air the southern areas and Oregon were getting dumped on.

-The Weather Service was calling for an additional one to three inches of snow in the Portland area through 1 p.m.
+The Weather Service was calling for an additional 1 to 3 inches of snow in the Portland area through 1 p.m.
 Wednesday.

-Though snow was being measured in feet in the Sierra Nevada mountain range of California and Nevada the lower elevation areas of both states were in various states of flooding.
+Though snow was being measured in feet in the Sierra Nevada mountain range of California and Nevada, the lower elevation areas of both states were in various stages of flooding.

-Residents of the farming community of Hollister, Calif., south of San Jose, were rescued by boat Wednesday morning after nearby Pacheco Creek spilled its banks, according to CBS SF Bay Area.
+Residents of the farming community of Hollister, California, south of San Jose, were rescued by boat Wednesday morning after nearby Pacheco Creek spilled its banks, according to CBS SF Bay Area.

 Craig Sailor: 253-597-8541, @crsailor